How To Get a Job in Germany as an Indian?

 It’s understandable why people from India want to work in Germany, as it has Europe’s biggest economy.
 In fact, there are already 110,000 Indian nationals living and enjoying high standards.

-Many incomers have success in finding a job and settling down; numbers show that of 27,241 EU Blue Cards issued in Germany in 2018, Indians received the maximum number at 7,556.
+Many incomers have had success in finding a job and settling down; numbers show that of 27,241 EU Blue Cards issued in Germany in 2018, Indians received the maximum number at 7,556.
 Here are three ways through which Indian citizens can work in Germany.

 EU Blue Card (work permit)